 All requests to access information should be directed in the first instance to the University’s RTI/Privacy Officer using the ‘Contact us’ details.

 To find out about information privacy and how to correct your personal information, please visit our Privacy page.

-Requests for your personal information will be handled administratively and proactively, wherever possible, and without the need for a formal application.
+Requests for your personal information and non-personal information will be handled administratively and proactively, wherever possible, and without the need for a formal application.
 Fees and charges do not apply to documents released administratively.

 - Submit your request to the University's RTI/Privacy Officer by email or post with a description of the specific personal information you are seeking.

-- Submit proof of your identity and, when applicable, proof of the identity of any person acting on your behalf with your authority.
+- Submit proof of your identity and, when applicable, proof of the identity of any person acting on your behalf with your authority for personal information requests.